Muktijoddha Sangsad KC: History

-Early Years
+Early years

-Founded in 1981, by the Muktijoddha Sangsad welfare association, in remembrance of the Freedom Fighters that died in Bangladesh during the 1971 Liberation War.
+Founded in 1978, by the Muktijoddha Sangsad welfare association, in remembrance of the Freedom Fighters that died in Bangladesh during the 1971 Liberation War.
 In 1982, during their time in the Dhaka Second Division, Muktijoddha formed a fierce rivalry with BRTC FC.
-The two clubs fought head on for promotion and during the league ending game, Muktijoddha's forward Pran Govinda Kundu, nicknamed "lucky" Govinda, who was lethal throughout the season was not able to prevent the clubs defeat.
+The two clubs fought head on for promotion and during the league ending game, Muktijoddha's forward Pran Govinda Kundu, nicknamed "lucky" Govinda, who was lethal throughout the season was not able to prevent the club's defeat.
 After the game concluded, the agitated fans attacked and vandalized the BRTC clubhouse, injuring many BRTC players and coaching staff.
-In 1983, Muktijoddha were finally crowned the Dhaka Second Division champions, earning promotion to the Dhaka League.
+In 1983, Muktijoddha were finally crowned the Dhaka Second Division champions, earning promotion to the Dhaka First Division League.
 In 1984, central defender Monem Munna was exceptional during the clubs first year at the top-flight, earning them a place in the Super Eight, who fought for the league title.

 The club first made a name for itself during the mid-1990s, when all the top players from the country's Dhaka trio of Dhaka Abahani, Mohammedan SC and Brothers Union started joining Muktijoddha over the next few years, after the three clubs made a gentleman's agreement to lower player salaries.
 The club's director Manzur Quader, took this as an opening and roped in 11 national team stars who all had disputes with their respective clubs due to the reduction in salary.
 Muktijoddha became the target of many angry local fans of the much more popular clubs and were also victims of poor refereeing decisions during the course of the season.
 The Muktijoddha officials later accused the league committee consisting of Mohammedan and Abahani officials, of having a bias against the club.

 In 1994, with all the incoming star players, Muktijoddha failed to re-sign Monem Munna, as Abahani Limited paid a record fee, 20 lakh taka, to retain the player.
 They won the 1994 Federation Cup, with their star studded squad, defeating Abahani 3–2 in the final.
 Unfortunately for the club, their heavy investment would not help them stop Abahani from winning the league title that year.
 Although the league failure, Muktijoddha started to build a team for the future and, the following years saw the club spend a hefty sum of money on established domestic players, earning them huge success in the process.
 From 1994 to 1999 Muktijoddha had the service of Imtiaz Ahmed Nakib, who was at the time seen as one of the most lethal marksman in South Asia.
-Nakib scored 57 Dhaka League goals during the club's rise to prominence at the end of the 20th century, making him their all-time top scorer.
+Nakib scored 57 Premier Division goals during the club's rise to prominence at the end of the 20th century, making him their all-time top scorer.